Skip to content ↓

 Drinks

-Parents are asked to provide their child with a water bottle, clearly labelled, for school use.
-We encourage the children to drink water throughout the day to stay hydrated.
+Parents are asked to provide their children with a water bottle, clearly labelled, for school use.
+We encourage children to drink water throughout the day to stay hydrated.

 Healthy Mid-Morning Snack